Identity & Access Management Implementation Plan (Step-by-Step)

 Start with your biggest blind spots.
 Identity analytics gaps still trip up most teams, leaving zero-trust dreams stuck in PowerPoint slides.
 Written policy is where you force that consistency across cloud providers.

 When legal worries about usability, remind them that clear MFA exemptions for on-call doctors or trading-floor outages keep both security and patient-care/broker-compliance happy.
 Bring draft policies to those teams early, iterate fast, and walk out with signatures.
-Once the ink's dry, everyone knows the rules and you can start automating against them.
+Once policies are signed, everyone knows the rules, and you can automate against them.

 Step 5: Build JML Automations (Weeks 7–8)